APPLICATIONS ARE NOW CLOSED.

 Please see scoring rubric for additional information on each criteria.

 - January 12th- Letters of Intent Due

 - January 23 or 24th - Grant Application Training for Southern Region Agencies (Mt.
 Jackson)

 - January 30 or 31st - Grant Application Training for Northern Region Agencies (at United Way)

 - April 9th and 10th - Panel Presentation Nights for Southern Region

 - April 11th and 12th - Panel Presentation Nights for Northern Region

 - July 1st, 2018 – First quarterly payment processed

 - June 30th, 2019 - Spending period ends

-You can submit your application online below - Please note you CAN NOT SAVE and continue working on it at a later date, online submissions must be done all at once.
+You can submit your application online below - Please note you must click SAVE DRAFT to continue working on it at a later date.
 Please review the required fields to make sure you have all of the documents you need to upload.